TommyLeong/Funding/README.md

 # # Steps to run the project

 1. Clone the project in your machine

 2. Navigate to the project via Terminal and perform `npm install`

 3. Once `npm install` is completed, navigate to iOS folder and perform `pod install`

 4. You are ready to run the app now (:

 ## Alternative

 You may look to another [branch](https://github.com/TommyLeong/Funding/tree/FB_runsOnAPI) which uses Strapi as backend, integrated with this project.

+# Things to check out

+1. Project mainly uses Component with HOOK
+2. Simple tests are created for a component.
+Simply run `npm test` at the root of project (: